-A small number of scholarships are available for outstanding students undertaking a PhD in Law commencing in September 2020 or January 2021.
+A small number of scholarships are available for outstanding students undertaking a PhD in Law commencing in September 2022 or January 2023.

 Successful applicants will be expected to firmly accept the offer when the results of the application process are announced.
 Candidates who already have an offer of financial sponsorship from elsewhere will not be eligible.

 Please note that one of these scholarships will be ring-fenced under our Athena Swan action plan to support a project that deals with questions of equality, diversity or social justice.
 This can include projects on families and relationships, gender and sexuality, employment, crime and justice, environment, peace, war and conflict, and human rights.

 The scholarship will be awarded on the basis of academic merit.
 Candidates must have the minimum equivalent of a 2:1 degree at undergraduate level.
 A good result in a consequent and relevant Masters degree will also be expected.

 Eligible applicants should complete an online scholarship application